dbuscher/pois/README.txt

 Download (for example using the “download as ZIP file” link on the right hand side of the page) and unpack a copy of this repository.
-The module “poisimulator” can be copied to the Python path and then imported using
+The module “pois” can be copied to the Python path and then imported using

 .. code:: python

-    import poisimulator
+    import pois

 Example code using the modules is in the ``examples/`` directory.